JaimeEscoto/books-data-analysis-project/README.md

 - **SQL:** Employed for scripting transactions and interactions with the database.

 ## Queries and Analysis
-- Top 10 Locations with the Highest Number of Reviews
+- Top 10 Locations with the Highest Number of Reviews.
-- Top 10 Books by Reviews-Qty and Avg-Rating
+- Top 10 Books by Reviews-Qty and Avg-Rating.
-- Top 10 best books with more than 300 reviews
+- Top 10 best books with more than 300 reviews.
-- Review and ISBN Statistics
+- Review and ISBN Statistics.

 ## How to Run the Analysis
+- Fork or download the project.
+- Unzip Database.
-- Open Jupyter Notebook
+- Open Jupyter Notebook.
+For more detail check Trello Board link bellow in Tasks Management.

 ## Future Enhancements
 - Explore data using Python coding.